Norman Kerr: Society for the Study and Cure of Inebriety

-In 1884, in response to the inadequacy of the Habitual Drunkards Act of 1879, he founded the Society for the Study and Cure of Inebriety and was the first president.
+In 1884, in response to the inadequacy of the Habitual Drunkards Act 1879 (42 & 43 Vict. c.
+19), he founded the Society for the Study and Cure of Inebriety and was the first president.

 He went on to edit and later supervise the Proceedings of the Society until his death.

 What was notable at the time was his insistence that inebriety was a disease.

-The Inebriates Act
+The Inebriates Act 1898

-A Parliamentary Inquiry was held in 1889–1890 into the treatment of inebriates.
+A parliamentary inquiry was held in 1889–1890 into the treatment of inebriates.
 By 1892 many temperance societies, such as the Church of England Temperance Society, supported compulsory legislation for habitual drunkards.

 In 1893 a deputation from the British Medical Association, the Society for the Study of Inebriety, the Homes for Inebriates Association, the British Women's Temperance Association, and other bodies met with the Home Secretary, Mr Asquith, to discuss the compulsory detention of inebriates.
-The Home Secretary recognised that the 1879 Act only covered the well-to-do and that the only option for others was punishment.
+The Home Secretary recognised that the Habitual Drunkards Act 1879 (42 & 43 Vict. c.
+19) only covered the well-to-do and that the only option for others was punishment.
 "The conclusions and recommendations of that committee have been for some considerable time under my attention, and it is my hope that in the next session of Parliament we shall introduce a Bill which will seek to give effect to the more important of them."

 He was interviewed in 1896 by the Daily Mail on his views on the proposed legislation:

-The Inebriates Act of 1898, which empowered local authorities to set up State Certified Reformatories to treat habitual drunkards, was the culmination of his work.
+The Inebriates Act 1898 (61 & 62 Vict. c.
+60), which empowered local authorities to set up state certified reformatories to treat habitual drunkards, was the culmination of his work.